kestra-io/docs/docs/administrator-guide/deployment/kubernetes/README.md

 ---
 # Deployment on Kubernetes

-The recommended deployment environment for **production** workload is [Kubernetes](http://kubernetes.io/).
+The recommended deployment environment for **production** workloads is [Kubernetes](http://kubernetes.io/).
-We provide a [Helm Charts](https://helm.sh/) in order to deploy your cluster.
+We provide a [Helm Chart](https://helm.sh/) in order to deploy your cluster.

 - The chart repository is available [here](https://helm.kestra.io/).
-- The source code of the charts is [here](https://github.com/kestra-io/helm-charts).
+- The source code of the charts is found [here](https://github.com/kestra-io/helm-charts).

 ## Quick Start